Updated: Feb 20

 Take a closer look at a grevillea flower then you might understand why it's common name is the spider flower.
 See image above.

 Grevillea flowers come in a variety of colours, bright reds, whites, yellows, pinks, greens, peaches, cream and more therefore you should have no difficulty finding one that will add some sparkle to your wedding bouquet.

 FOLIAGE ONLY BOUQUETS

-Just a few months ago in September 2018 I was singing the praises of ‘Foliage Only Bouquets’.
+Not long ago I was singing the praises of ‘Foliage Only Bouquets’.
 In that blog I suggested at least 20 different types of greenery that you could consider for your bouquet, grevillea Ivanhoe is one interesting candidate that I feel should have been given a mention.